mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 .. index:: subgroup, center

-As with the symmetric group, pass a list of group elements to the method :meth:`subgroup` to create a subgroup of any permutation group.
+As with the symmetric group, we can pass a list of group elements to the method :meth:`subgroup` to create a subgroup of any permutation group.